ramorel/netrange/README.md

     ## 104  108    11   0.8135405
     ## 49    49    11   0.8078238

-For diveristy across grade levels, student 13 has the maximum range score, with several others close behind.
+For diversity across grade levels, student 13 has the maximum range score, with several others close behind.
 These students spread their social connections across different grades, and so are privy to all the rumors and machinations specific to each grade.
 It is interesting that 5 of the students with the top 6 score in the middle secondary grades--sophomores and juniors.
-Conceiveably, students in these grades may benefit the most from access to diverse social information.
+Conceivably, students in these grades may benefit the most from access to diverse social information.
 They are right in the heart of high school, unlike the one-foot-out-the-door seniors or the deer-in-the-headlights freshman.

 I'm curious now about the means and standard deviations of range scores by grade-level.
 The `dplyr` package is handy for quickly summarizing data.
 Grouping the data with `group_by` and then using `summarize` we can quickly see these summary stats by group--but remember to remove *NA* values when finding `mean` and `sd`!